CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level02.md

 Thus I used `cat spaces\ in\ this\ filename` to read from the file.

+I escaped the spaces with a backslash here, but wrapping the whole name in quotes works just as well — more on that in [how quotes change the way the shell reads a command](/importance-of-quotes-in-terminal/).

 > **Level 3 password:** `UmHadQclWmgdLOKQ3YNgjWxGoRMb5luK`
 {: .prompt-tip }